Mohayyad-Muawia/Mohayyad-Muawia/README.md

 # Hi there, I'm Mohayyad! 👋

 ### 💻 About Me
-I'm a web developer with over 1.5 years of experience in building websites and web applications.
+I'm a web developer with 2 years of experience in building websites and web applications.
 I specialize in frontend and full-stack development, particularly with React.js and the MERN stack.
 I am passionate about creating visually appealing, user-friendly, and responsive web applications.
 I'm also interested in Data Science and constantly expanding my skillset.

 ### 🚀 Technologies & Tools
 - Frontend: HTML, CSS, JavaScript, React, Bootstrap